-The National Forest Company was established in April 1995 and is responsible, through partnership working, for the delivery of the Government-approved National Forest Strategy.
+The National Forest Company was established in April 1995 and is responsible, through partnership working, for the delivery of the National Forest Strategy.

-This small Company, with a complement of 16 full-time equivalents and a 7-strong Board of Non-Executive Directors, is responsible for overseeing the Forest's creation.
-It does so in partnership with a wide range of public, private and voluntary sector organisations.
+The National Forest Company is a small, enabling body that works in partnership with a wide range of public, private and voluntary sector organisations.
 It works closely with the National Forest Charitable Trust (formerly the Heart of the National Forest Foundation), to maximise income for the Forest.

 - Read more: The Strategy

-Annual Report 2013
+Annual Report 2015-16

-- Download the document: 2013 Annual Report
+- Download the document: 2015-16 Annual Report

 Also of interest